webdriverio/appium-boilerplate/README.md

 - Android Chrome and iOS Safari browser ([check here](./README.md#automating-chrome-or-safari))

 > This boilerplate uses the WebdriverIO native demo app which can be found [here](https://github.com/webdriverio/native-demo-app).
-> The releases can be found and downloaded [here](https://github.com/webdriverio/native-demo-app/releases).
+> The releases can be found and downloaded [here](https://github.com/webdriverio/native-demo-app/releases), this boilerplate works with
+> version `0.4.0` or higher.
-> Before running tests, please create a `./apps` directory, download the app and move the zip files into that directory
+> Before running tests, please create a `./apps` directory, download the apps and move the files into that directory

 > **Note:**
 > This boilerplate only handles local execution on 1 em/simulator at a time, not parallel execution.
-For more info about that Google on setting up a grid with Appium.
+For more info about that Google on
+> setting up a grid with Appium.

 ![webdriverio-demo-app-ios.ios](./docs/assets/appium-tests.gif)

 ## Based on
 This boilerplate is currently based on:
-- **WebdriverIO:** `6.##.#`
+- **WebdriverIO:** `7.##.#`
 - **Appium:** `1.15.#`